tldBear/dcsBiosDebug/README.md

 ![Choose Serial Port](manual/Screenshot_SerialConnect.png)

-Serial Port should then open. dcsBiosDebug will start sending updates to connected Arduinos, and print any responses to the RecvText window
+Serial Port should then open. dcsBiosDebug will start sending updates to connected Arduinos, and print any responses to the Recv Text window

 ![Choose Serial Port](manual/Screenshot_SerialOpen.png)